monome/docs/norns/shield.md

 ![](https://monome.org/docs/norns/image/norns-shield-assembly1.png)

-The black button caps have square holes that fit snugly over the white buttons.
+The black button caps have square holes that fit snugly over the white buttons of your shield.
 Press down until they click on with a satisfying snap.
 Then, press the knob caps into the top of the knobs and put the knobs onto the encoders:

 ![](https://monome.org/docs/norns/image/norns-shield-assembly2.png)